SkyEye-FAST/unreadable_language_pack/README_en.md

 - **"pīn yīn jiǎn tǐ zhōng wén (char, zhōng guó dà lù)"**
   - i.e. "Pinyin Simplified Chinese (Chinese mainland)".
-  - Once selected, all strings will be changed to Chinese Pinyin transliterated from Simp.
+  - Once selected, all strings will be changed to Pinyin transliterated from Simp.
 Chinese, in units of characters.

 > [!NOTE]
 > Transliteration of Chinese uses the libraries `pypinyin` and `pypinyin_dict`, supplements the data of [cc_cedict.org](https://cc-cedict.org/), and manually adds the pronunciation of some words.